-- No management plan has been provided for the application or appeal. - The site is in a below base for public transport accessibility area. - No other property on the site is a short-stay accommodation.
+- A management plan has been provided for as part of the appeal statement, but not in the original application. - The site is in a high public transport accessibility area. - No other property in the building is used for short-stay accommodation. - The proposal would be within metres of the main foyer for the tower block and access to the flats can only be done by crossing the entrance to the foyer.

-- > the loss of a mainstream three bedroom dwelling be outweighed by the economic benefit to the city? - If residential amenity could be affected negatively by this proposal?
+- ➤ the loss of a mainstream one bedroom dwelling be outweighed by the economic benefit to the city? - If residential amenity could be affected negatively by this proposal?